 If you enroll in Part B late, you will be subject to a late enrollment penalty.
-That penalty takes your monthly premium for Part B and adds a 10% surcharge for each year that you did not enroll in after the age of 65.
+That penalty takes your monthly premium for Part B and adds a 10% surcharge for every year you did not enroll after age 65.

 Who’s Eligible for Medicare Part B?

-If you have to pay for Part A, then you must be at least 65 years of age, a resident of the country, and either a legal citizen or a lawfully admitted, permanent resident alien with at least five continuous years of residency prior to filing your Medicare application.
+Suppose you have to pay for Part A. In that case, you must be at least 65 years of age, a resident of the country, and either a legal citizen or a lawfully admitted, permanent resident alien with at least five continuous years of residency before filing your Medicare application.

-People who are under the age of 65 with a qualifying medical disability like Lou Gehrig’s Disease or ESRD can also qualify for Part B. Contact your local CMS office for more information.
+People under the age of 65 with a qualifying medical disability like Lou Gehrig’s Disease or ESRD can also qualify for Part B. Contact your local Centers for Medicare & Medicaid Services office for more information.